-You may even have actual images of text messages or emails you read, videos or pictures, or the actual act itself.
+Do you have actual images of text messages or emails you read, videos or pictures, or the actual act itself?

 Those will be replayed in your mind over and over and it may seem impossible to ever be free of them.

 You can choose to dwell on those things, thereby staying in your anger and resentment.